holypug1274/marketplace/README.md

 A web Application to navigate a Mock Ecommerce Store.
 Developed with Angular 16+ (using Standalone), Angular Material, Nx, Ngrx, Toastr.

-Know issues:
+Known issues:

-1. Interceptor not working correctly
-2. Table Resolution on small screen/size
+1. Table Resolution on small screen/size

 ## Requirements